couchbaselabs/sdk-rfcs/rfc/0078-zone-aware-replica-reads.md

 # Caveats

-The use must be aware of the following topics when dealing with
+The user must be aware of the following topics when dealing with
 Zone-Aware-Replica-Reads:

 - Regardless the fact that the Couchbase supports Server Groups for a long time